TomDamri1/form-creator/README.md

 requirements : **NodeJS**
 for using the application :
 1. Clone the project
 2. Use the command  `npm run install-and-run` inside the project directory
+3. Enjoy!